 In the footsteps of Bodhisattvas – 2 Searching for the true me… you must first visualize the outcome and then go there.

 Key thought: Releasing attachments to conditions in perpetual change.
 Clearing away ideas that say things should look and act a certain way and what the steps going forward should look like.

 - We spend our time looking for substantiality where it does not exist.
 Looking for purpose and identity as the focus to who we are yet to become.
-The who what where when and why of ourselves.
-But no matter what we rely on, the who we are is nowhere to be found.
+The who, what where when and why of ourselves.
+But no matter what we rely on, who we are is nowhere to be found.

 - We are to acknowledge that there is not a single thing that is not composed of other things.
 Every object is made up of parts and each part is made up of more parts and this continues indefinitely.
 We are as the ancient Chinese said simply one of the ten thousand things.

 In looking at Chapter 22 of the Tao Te Ching, Wang Pi tells us, “As with a tree, the more of it there is, the farther it is from its roots.
 The lesser of it there is, the closer it is to its roots.
 More means more distant from what is real.
 Less means closer.” p.
 44 Red Pine’s Taoteching.

 To the right is the Fairy Maiden Peak on Yellow Mountain also known as Mount Huangshan in Anhui.
 I took this picture in October 2016.